MikeSmithLabTeam/accelerometer/instructions.md

 ## Getting setup and building the RP2040-LCD-1.28 accelerometer code from source

 You're going to need to set up a bunch of the toolchain.
 Things like the pico-sdk, cmake, gcc compiler etc. Sadly I didn't document this when I did it.
 I've added the pdf:
 "How to setup the Raspberry PiPico C_C++..." which I used.
-I seem to remember there were some steps that needed more googling.
-If you repeat the setup please come back here and write it up!
-This should enable you to get all the build tools setup.
+I didn't follow the advice to install python3 globally.
+Instead create a conda environment "conda create -n accelerometer python=3.10"

 The picosdk when installed comes with a bunch of examples called pico-examples.
 I would just copy the relevant files from here into that directory.
 I have written all my code for the accelerometer inside RP2040-LCD-1.28.
 I have also modified the top level CMakeLists.txt so that it only builds the bits we're interested in and not the millions of other examples.